developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/guide/setupAndroidStudio/index.md

 ### Installing EMDK for Android

-###Install version 4.0

-1. Run the EMDK 4.0 Installer as Administrator, Then Click Next.
+1. Run the EMDK Installer as Administrator, Then Click Next.

 2. Click I Agree after reading the License Agreement to continue the installation.